awsdocs/iam-user-guide/doc_source/getting-started_create-delegated-user.md

 1. Choose **Next: Review** to see the list of group memberships to be added to the new user\.
 When you are ready to proceed, choose **Create users**\.

 1. Download or copy the passwords for your new users and deliver them to the users securely\.
-Separately, provide your users with a [link to your IAM user console page](console.md#user-sign-in-page) and the user names you just created\.
+Separately, provide your users with a link to your IAM user console page and their user names\.

 ## Reducing the Group Permissions<a name="getting-started_reduce-permissions"></a>